BlockopolisCoding/Blockopolis-Website/src/resources/guidelines/uploading.md

 Do not use bots to spam votes, loves, or views on a project, we log IP addresses for safety, if we see you are spamming projects via bots, you have a high risk of being banned, the project you are botting won't be banned but the person who botted will be.

 ## Project License
-When you upload a project to Snail IDE, your project is under the GNU General Public License v3.0, if you choose to package your project and release it somewhere else, it is whatever license you want.
+When you upload a project to Blockopolis, your project is under the GNU General Public License v3.0, if you choose to package your project and release it somewhere else, it is whatever license you want.
 (Some places may have different rules, please respect them)

 ## NCS
 When using NCS songs you MUST credit the artist, go to [ncs.io](https://ncs.io) and search the song.
 If you do not credit the artist you are at risk of getting your project taken down.

 ## Non-Scratch Accounts
-In the future we plan to support signing in via Discord or other services, for these accounts you will be forced to use Gravatar or some similar service and your username will be going through a filter.
+In the future we plan to support signing in via Discord or other services, for these accounts your username will be going through a filter.

+## Furries
+Blockopolis does not allow furries.